When Does My Ski Need To Be Sharpened?

 Sharpening your skis will improve your skis performance and your skiing.

-- Sharp skis give you a sharp edge to dig into the mountain during while controlling speed, parallel skiing and stopping.
+- Sharp skis give you a sharp edge to dig into the mountain while controlling speed, parallel skiing, and stopping.

 - Sharpening skis will remove burrs so your edges are more even and glide more smoothly across the snow.

 - Sharpening removes cuts across the plan of the edge and prevents rust - which will weaken and reduce the lifespan of the ski.

 - Sharp skis make it easier to ski on ice and hard-packed snow.